Aphrodite: mœurs antiques: History

-Aphrodite was so successful that it started the career of Mercure de France.
+Upon its release, Aphrodite was such a success that it launched the Mercure de France publishing house.
 The success was due in part to a rave review by François Coppée, and no doubt also to the libertine scenes throughout the book.
 Louÿs had previously only published limited run pamphlets.
 The book caused a scandal, and reviewer Dorothy Parker noted how difficult it was to obtain in New York, and that a play by George Hazelton based on the book was likewise successful because it was denounced as obscene by the mayor.

 Louÿs's ideal was to write for an elite of a few friends such as Mallarmé, Régnier, Gide, and Valéry.
 As an author he presented himself as an "Athenian", for whom "there was nothing more sacred than physical love, nothing more beautiful than the human body."
 In his Alexandria, a dreamlike reconstruction combining erudition and fin de siècle Orientalism, amoral and violent pleasure takes first place (the loves of Chrysis, the relationship between two young musician girls, the feasts of Aphrodite, the banquet and orgy concluding with the crucifixion of a female slave); only Démétrios has an ideal, distinguishing "the just from the unjust according to the criterion of beauty," far from the "narrow virtues of modern moralists": he regrets his crimes only because he lowered himself to commit them.